dfinity/wg-identity-authentication/topics/attribute-sharing.md

 ## Proposal focused on self-sovereign identities

+**NOTE:** *The flow described below is slightly outdated, an update is coming soon (in particular, after some simplifications, there is no need for an Issuer Frontend anymore).*

 Following the intuition above, we now propose a specific flow focused on self-sovereign identities, which does __not__ provide payment support. ![diagram of message flow among the issuer, identity provider, and relying party dapps](../diagrams/attribute-sharing-flow.png)

 This proposal has the following features: